blumareks/serverless-101-openwhisk/README.md

 5. Click Save.

+6. add another parameter:
+- `"imageUrl"` and the value: `"https://raw.githubusercontent.com/beemarie/ow-vr/master/images/puppy.jpg"`

-6. add this JSON as input:
+I will add description on how to add the JSON as an input shortly:
 ```JSON
 {
   "imageUrl":"https://raw.githubusercontent.com/beemarie/ow-vr/master/images/puppy.jpg"
 }
 ```
-Test it!
+7. Test it!
 Did it work?
+If yes, try other URLs with awesome pictures. **How many calls you can make for free?**

 ## mobile serverless backend as a service